18bnielsen/personalTransfer/Documentation/Assignment.md

 ## Part 2 Questions (3 pts)

-1. What has happened to the speed of the timers?
-[The frequency of the timers was divided by 8 and so the speed was significantly decreased.]
+1. What has happened to the speed of the timers? [*answer here*]

-2. What is the new frequency of LED D1?
-[The LED now toggles on/off every 5 seconds so the frequency would be 0.2Hz ]
+2. What is the new frequency of LED D1? [*answer here*]

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
-Recall that the Seven-Segment timer is Tim17) [Yes by changing the frequency we did change the Seven-Segment Light update rate change.]
+Recall that the Seven-Segment timer is Tim17) [*answer here*]

 ## Part 3: Reaction Timer (5 pts)